Arrival in Austria – Mödling and Baden bei Wien

-On 15 December 1922 the violonist Franta (or Frank) Smit premiered Bortkiewicz’s violin concerto opus 22 in Prague with the Czech Philharmonic conducted by Bortkiewicz.
-His cello concerto opus 20 was premiered by the cellist Paul Grümmer (1879-1965) in Budapest with the Budapest Philharmonic Orchestra (Budapesti Filharmóniai Társaság Zenekara) conducted by Ernő Dohnányi (1877-1960).
+On 15 December 1922 the violonist Frank Smit premiered Bortkiewicz’s violin concerto opus 22 in Prague with the Czech Philharmonic conducted by Bortkiewicz.
+His cello concerto opus 20 was premiered on 22 January 1923 by the cellist Paul Grümmer (1879-1965) in Budapest with the Budapest Philharmonic Orchestra (Budapesti Filharmóniai Társaság Zenekara) conducted by Ernő Dohnányi (1877-1960).

-In the course of 1923 Sergei and Elisabeth Bortkiewicz settled in Vienna and remained here five years, supported in a friendly manner by Paul de Conne, their countryman and previous colleague of Sergei Bortkiewicz at the St. Petersburg Conservatory.
-Not only did Paul de Conne introduce Sergei Bortkiewicz to the Viennese music circle and to Viennese publishers, but also helped the Bortkiewicz couple through his connections with the Ministery of Education in obtaining their Austrian citizenship, which they finally obtained on 27 April 1945 (since 1925 they were Bundesbürger mit Heimatrecht in Baden.
+During their stay in Vienna they were supported in a friendly manner by Paul de Conne, their countryman and previous colleague of Sergei Bortkiewicz at the St. Petersburg Conservatory.
+Not only did Paul de Conne introduce Sergei Bortkiewicz to the Viennese music circle and to Viennese publishers, but also helped the Bortkiewicz couple through his connections with the Ministery of Education in obtaining their Austrian citizenship, which they finally obtained on 27 April 1945.
+Since 1925 they were Bundesbürger mit Heimatrecht in Baden.
 As a result of the Anschluss on 13 March 1938, they were treated as German nationals as from 3 July 1938.
 On 27 April 1945 they became Österreichische Staatsbürger.

 Between December 1922 and Easter 1923 Paul Wittgenstein (1887-1961), pianist and brother of the famous philosopher Ludwig Wittgenstein, who had lost his right arm during World War I, approached Sergei Bortkiewicz to commission a piano concerto for the left hand only.
 During the same period Wittgenstein approached Paul Hindemith, Erich Wolfgang Korngold and Franz Schmidt with similar requests.
 Later also Richard Strauss, Sergei Prokofiev and Maurice Ravel amongst others were asked to write concertos which Paul could play in public.
 As part of the deal each composer had to ensure that the full score and orchestral parts became exclusively owned by Paul Wittgenstein and that he had the exclusive performing rights of the works during his life.
 Because of this stipulation, Paul Wittgenstein refused other pianists to perform the works he had commissioned.
 This happened to Siegfried Rapp (1915-1982), who had lost his right arm during World War II.
 Wittgenstein wrote to him on June 5, 1950: ‘You don’t build a house just so that someone else can live in it.
 I commissioned and paid for the works, the whole idea was mine […].
 But those works to which I still have the exclusive performance rights are to remain mine as long as I still perform in public; that’s only right and fair.
 Once I am dead or no longer give concerts, then the works will be available to everyone because I have no wish for them to gather dust in libraries to the detriment of the composer’.
 Even today it is almost impossible to obtain non-published works commissioned by Wittgenstein from the archive of Paul Wittgenstein, which is nowadays in private ownership in Hong Kong.
-Here we have the primary factor why the score of Bortkiewicz’ second piano concerto for the left hand only, opus 28 was never published in print and why it fell into oblivion after the deaths of Bortkiewicz in 1952 and Wittgenstein in 1961.
-Nevertheless we know that Siegfried Rapp finally succeeded in obtaining a copy of the score of Bortkiewicz’ second piano concerto held by the Bortkiewicz Gemeinde and played it in public in Reichenhall (1952).
-He also played it in Dresden (1953) with the Dresdener Staatskappelle under the baton of Kurt Striegler.
+Here we have the primary factor why the score of Bortkiewicz’s second piano concerto for the left hand only, opus 28 was never published in print and why it fell into oblivion after the deaths of Bortkiewicz in 1952 and Wittgenstein in 1961.
+Nevertheless we know that Siegfried Rapp finally succeeded in obtaining a copy of the score of Bortkiewicz’s second piano concerto held by the Bortkiewicz Gemeinde and played it in public in Reichenhall (1952) and in Dresden (1953) with the Dresdener Staatskappelle under the baton of Kurt Striegler.

 The premiere of Bortkiewicz’ second piano concerto took place on November 29, 1923 in Vienna.
 Paul Wittgenstein played the piano and Eugen Pabst conducted the orchestra.
 Wittgenstein seemed to like the concerto very much and played it frequently in public before World War II.
-We know he performed it on a number of occaisions including Hamburg (1924), Teschen (1926), Vienna (1928, 1929 and 1932), Munich (1929), Budapest (1929), Berlin (1930), Zagreb (1930), Baku (1930) and Kiev (1930).
+We know he performed it on a number of occasions including Hamburg (1924), Teschen (1926), Vienna (1928, 1929 and 1932), Munich (1929), Budapest (1929), Bukarest (1929), Sofia (1929), Berlin (1930), Zagreb (1930), Baku (1930), St. Petersburg (1930) and Kiev (1930).

 In 1930 Wittgenstein again approached Bortkiewicz to write a concert piece.
 For this purpose Bortkiewicz wrote his Russian Rhapsody for piano and orchestra opus 45 (for the left hand only).
 The full score and orchestral parts are still in the archive of Paul Wittgenstein and waiting to be revealed to the general public.
 Later on, Bortkiewicz re-wrote his Russian Rhapsody in a two hand version.
 The full score and orchestral parts of this two hand version are available in the archive of The Netherlands Music Institute (www.nederlandsmuziekinstituut.nl).

 In Vienna he also composed his Pianoconcerto no. 3 opus 32 “Per aspera ad astra”, which he dedicated to Paul de Conne.
 The première of this concerto was on April 30, 1927 in Vienna, during a concert, conducted by Bortkiewicz himself, that started with the symphonic poem Othello (opus 19) followed by the violin concert (opus 22) performed by Christa Richter-Steiner (1899-1962), after which the Russian pianist Maria Neuscheller gave the première of the third piano concerto (opus 32).
 The concert was concluded with a performance of the ballet-suite Tausend und eine Nacht, opus 37.